ZaanRiyaz/ZaanRiyaz.github.io/_posts/2020-10-18-stability-of-white-dwarves.md

 \tag{13}
 $$

-\[This next step is a bit dodgy to me but I'm thinking of a good way to think about this \]

 Looking at equation \eqref{eq:newfermion}, we can neglect all the terms except the first term in the parantheses and 'flip' the equation as done previously in equation \eqref{eq:fermiFlipped} to write:

 $$